celo-org/docs/blog/03-05-2023-how-to-write-a-multi-signatures-contract-on-celo-using-hardhat-part-2-2/how-to-write-a-multi-signatures-contract-on-celo-using-hardhat-part-2-2.md

 ![Run tests again](./images/npx_hardhat_test_part9.png)

 Perfect!
 We did it!
-We have now a multi-signatures contract that can interact with other contracts and be used for regular transaction.
-Now let's deploy our multi-signatures contract on the Celo Alfajores Testnet.
+We now have a multi-signature contract that can interact with other contracts and be used for regular transactions.
+Now let's deploy our multi-signature contract on the Celo Alfajores Testnet.

 ## Deploy the Multi-Signature Contract on Celo Alfajores Testnet

-It's time to deploy our multi-signatures contract on the Celo Alfajores Testnet.
-Let's go back to the `scripts/deploy.js` file and add change the file for the following code:
+It's time to deploy our multi-signature contract on the Celo Alfajores Testnet.
+Let's go back to the `scripts/deploy.js` file and change the code to the following:

 ```javascript
 const Helper = require('../test/helper');